JoshHurn/Navidrome-rclone-compatiblity/README.md

 ## ⚙️ Step 2: Configure Placeholder Values

-Before pasting the Docker Compose stack into Portainer, update all generic placeholders inside `docker-compose.yml`:
+Before pasting the Docker Compose stack into Portainer, download the `docker-compose.yml` file and alter it based on your own file system and preferences:

 | Placeholder | Description | Example |
 | :--- | :--- | :--- |